-In this guide, we’re going to look at some great alternatives to Airbnb, with the goal of helping you find the perfect short-term rental for your budget, lifestyle, and type of trip.
+In this guide, we’re going to look at some great alternatives to Airbnb, with the goal of helping you find the perfect short-term rental or vacation property for your budget, lifestyle, and trip.

-Furthermore, the potential for staying with a bad host also turns some people off of Airbnb.
+Furthermore, the potential for dealing with a bad property owner in person turns some people off Airbnb.
+Some travelers aren’t comfortable sharing a space with their Airbnb host.
 While negative experiences with the platform are extremely rare, they are possible.
 For this reason, some travelers prefer to use a site that more rigorously vets the listed properties.
 We’ll discuss several such options below.

-Additionally, some people dislike the lack of hotel amenities such as housekeeping, room service, and a concierge.
+Additionally, some travelers dislike the lack of hotel amenities like housekeeping, room service, and a concierge.
 If these services are important to you, then Airbnb is not the best platform for your needs.
-Luckily, there are still plenty of options for finding excellent hotels or resorts that do offer these services, as we’ll see below.
+Luckily, there are still plenty of Airbnb competitors available to find deals on excellent hotels and resorts that do offer these services, as we’ll see below.

 While these fees aren’t unique to Airbnb, there are other platforms that more effectively show the total price upfront, allowing you to more quickly decide if a property matches your budget.
 We’ll examine several such options in this article.

-We’ll start our list off with HomeAway, which is an online vacation rental marketplace that’s quite similar to Airbnb at first glance.
-Both sites target vacation travelers, although you could certainly use them for other purposes if you prefer.
+We’ll start our list with HomeAway, which is an online vacation rental marketplace that, at first glance, is quite similar to Airbnb.
+Both sites target vacation travelers, although you could certainly use them for other travel and temporary lodging purposes if you prefer.

 The main difference between HomeAway and Airbnb is that HomeAway focuses exclusively on whole home rentals.
 You won’t find any shared apartments or rooms in houses for rent on HomeAway.
 Instead, the idea is that you can book a place with “all the comforts of home” while you’re on vacation.